dibbhatt/kafka-spark-consumer/README.md

 As one Receiver thread can write multiple blocks to BlockManager, we need to find highest offset for every RDD Partition which belongs to same Kafka partition , and repeat the same for all Kafka partition .
 Finally we can find the highest offset for a Kafka partition amongst all RDD partition. e.g. , if RDD Partition 4, 8 and 12 are generated by Receiver Thread X for Kafka Partition Y , and highest offset for 4 is 100, 8 is 400 and 12 is 800;  then highest offset for Kafka Partition  Y for this Batch is 800.

 This Consumer perform very simple Map Reduce logic to get the highest offset for every Kafka partitions belongs to a given RDD for a Batch.
-This <Partition, Offset> tuple is written back to ZK as **next-to-process** offset after the Batch completes.
+This <Partition, Offset> tuple is written back to ZK as already processed offset after the Batch completes.

 This require following few lines to be added in Spark Driver Code to avail this feature.